Paradox-Cat-GmbH/aosp.vendor.infineon.hardware.interfaces.radar/README.md

 $ adb shell /data/nativetest64/VtsHalRadarTest/VtsHalRadarTest
 ```

-NOTE: currently VTS tests stdour and strerr are redirected to logcat.
+NOTE: currently VTS tests stdout and stderr are redirected to logcat.
 It is easier to debug that way because one sees HAL logs interlaced with VTS logs.